-Higher education is the key to future success and preparing for college in high school is the best way to begin.
-Quality education introduces students to new people, expansive knowledge, and new experiences that stand them in good stead in their careers.
+Higher education is the key to future success and preparing for college early is the best way to begin.
+Quality education via a bachelor’s degree program introduces students to new people, expansive knowledge, and new experiences that stand them in good stead in their careers.
 College degrees also lead to a higher salary and chances of career growth.
-Students preparing for college in high school get help from their advisors, guidance counselors, and parents.
-But it helps to have a detailed checklist ready to refer to it and check the boxes for items completed as they go.
+Students preparing for college should get help from their advisors, guidance counselors, and parents.
+But it helps for high school seniors to have a detailed checklist ready to refer to it and check the boxes for items completed as they go.

-High school students should begin planning for college applications as early as they can.
-In this article, we have outlined the ten important things to do in each year of high school.
+Students should begin planning for college applications as early as they can.
+In this article, we have outlined the most important things to do in each year of school as part of our college prep checklists series.
 We hope that these are of use to students.
-We have researched and collated the most important items needed to prepare for college.
+We have researched and collated the most important items needed.
 Students should pay attention to standardized tests and application deadlines, financial aid deadlines, and other things like completing the application essay on time.

-Ideally, students should start thinking about what they would like to do in college and save themselves a lot of stress by starting early.
+Ideally, students should start thinking about college majors and save themselves a lot of stress by starting early.
 They should follow a checklist for college preparation for high school students so that they will have enough time to adjust their plans or finalize them down the road.
-With a clear plan, they don’t have to worry about juggling demanding high school work with the process of preparing for college, which can be intimidating.
+With a clear plan and potential colleges and college majors in mind, they don’t have to worry about juggling demanding school work with the process of preparing for college, which can be intimidating.
 Following this checklist will help students keep track of essential tasks to complete in each year of their high school journey.

-- Meet with your school counselor and find out what the high school’s graduation requirements are and how to prepare for college in high school.
+- Meet with your school counselor and find out what the graduation requirements are and how to prepare for college in high school.

-- Find out the top things to do in the 4-year plan and print them out for ready reference.
+- Find out the top things to do in the 4-year plan and print out online resources for ready reference.

 - Work with the school guidance counselor to perform an assessment or evaluation.
 Based on the results, students can start their test preps.

-- Start exploring various extracurricular activities to get involved in and also choose a few electives that will help narrow down the choice of majors.
+- Start exploring various extracurricular activities to get involved in and also choose a few electives that will help narrow down the choice of majors and career goals.

 - Take a look at all tests and decide whether you want to take the SAT, ACT, or both.